Assistant Professor of Law

 J.D., New York University

-Mehrsa Baradaran joins the University of Georgia School of Law faculty in the 2012-13 academic year as an assistant professor teaching Contracts and Banking Law.
+Mehrsa Baradaran joined the Georgia Law faculty in the fall of 2012 as an assistant professor teaching Contracts and Banking Law.

-Baradaran comes to UGA from Brigham Young University, where she taught banking regulation, property, and administrative law.
+She came to UGA from Brigham Young University, where she taught banking regulation, property and administrative law.
 During her time there, she was named the 1L Professor of the Year by the Student Bar Association.